WebOrigami/docs/src/content/concepts/tutorial.md

   } }}
 </figure>

-A map in Origami is an efficient way to create entire areas of a site.

 ## Pull in more resources

 The `src` folder has two real subfolders you'll want to include in the tree for your site: